bsmith89/bsmith89.github.io/content/resume.md

         Pennsylvania, University of California, San Francisco, University of New Hampshire, University of Michigan, Wayne State University, Lawrence Berkeley National Laboratory, and Genentech
-    -   Contributor to development of shared teaching materials, notably lessons on the tools Git and Make.
+    -   Contributed to development of shared teaching materials, notably lessons on the tools Git and Make.

 -   [2020] Guest Lecturer,